jazellim/BCB546X_UNIX_Jaz/README.md

 ## Final Touches
 ### Organizing Files
+* Files that were given as part of the assignment are moved to a folder called `given_files_and_data`

 * The files outside of the 'final' folder are renamed slightly to reflect at which step they were created.
 For example:
 ```
 mv teosinte_fang_file.txt step1_teosinte_fang_file.txt